 To the outside observer, I might be seen as something of a paradox.
 Since I appreciate paradox philosophically and in life overall, I'm glad to be such.
 I'm a jazz and rock musician, but for the most part cerebral.
-I'm a physician and tend to think and theorize more than most, but I am now practicing and teaching mindfulness/meditati on, so I should really say that I am thinking less and less than most.
+I'm a physician and tend to think and theorize more than most, but I am now practicing mindfulness/meditati on, so I should really say that I am thinking less and less than most.

 I am raising two teenage daughters who are central to my life and heart.
 My family all live nearby, and I am grateful for this.
 I would like to share that I have a big heart, and that there is a lovely space in the center reserved for a partner.

 I am lucky and grateful to be able to live the way I do.
 In an ongoing process of simplifying my life, I retired from medicine five years ago.
 I was then able to focus more on my kids and, at that time, music.
 I don't have any regrets, and I love the path I am on.
 I have been a musician all my life.
 Ten years ago, after a (too) long hiatus, I suddenly found myself writing songs for the first time.
 For 4-5 years I played solo and in rock and fusion bands.

 In following my instincts, I scaled way back on the bands over the last few years to the point where I now only play with one of the bands.
 The creative space that I cleared opened the door to an art that I am finding allows me an even greater connection with myself, with other performers, and with audiences.
 I had for years been wanting to take an acting class, and finally had the opportunity fall 2012.
 I am now engaged in an intensive year-long acting program through June 2014.
 I love it, and it's interesting that an important element of acting is seeing the opposites in characters--seeing both the black and the white at the same time, thus fitting in well with my general life view.

 Lastly, I'm helping a friend get her cookie business off the ground, so am keeping grounded in the real world as I explore it's more esoteric aspects.